BAFA Flag football rules 2017

 Additionally, the IFAF rules allow National Federations (such as BAFA) to make changes for their competitions.
 All games in BAFA-affiliated competitions shall be played with the following changes:

-The field of play (i.e. between the goal lines) shall be 60 yards long and 25 yards wide with 10-yard end zones.
-This may be reduced to a minimum of 50 yards long by 20 yards wide if the size of the facility does not permit a full-sized field and safety zone.
+The field of play (i.e. between the goal lines) shall be 60 yards long and 30 yards wide with 10-yard end zones.
+This may be reduced to a minimum of 50 yards long by 25 yards wide if the size of the facility does not permit a full-sized field and safety zone.
+The length should always be twice the width.

 The use of a down box, scoreboard and pylons is very strongly recommended.
 However, they are not mandatory for British games.